 I'm a Linux systems administrator, focused on cloud-native deployments and infrastructure as code (IaC).

-All of this is hosted on-premise on segregated VLANs with limited inter-VLAN routing rules, behind a self-built firewall/router running pfSense software.
+This is hosted on-premise on segregated VLANs with limited inter-VLAN routing rules, behind a self-built firewall/router running OPNsense software.

 I'm primarily a developer focused in Object-Oriented Programming and Backend Systems Development.
 Both my professional career and schooling have been focused in software development.

 In terms of professional experience, I have worked on very large scale backend systems, both at Google and Amazon.